keptn/tutorials/site/tutorials/snippets/09/install/authCLI-istio.md

 In this section we are referring to the Linux/MacOS derivatives of the commands.
 If you are using a Windows host, please [follow the official instructions](https://keptn.sh/docs/0.9.x/operate/install/#authenticate-keptn-cli).

+First let's extract the information used to access the Keptn installation and store this for later use.

 <!-- command -->
 ```
 KEPTN_ENDPOINT=http://$(kubectl -n keptn get ingress api-keptn-ingress -ojsonpath='{.spec.rules[0].host}')/api
 KEPTN_API_TOKEN=$(kubectl get secret keptn-api-token -n keptn -ojsonpath='{.data.keptn-api-token}' | base64 --decode)
+KEPTN_BRIDGE_URL=http://$(kubectl -n keptn get ingress api-keptn-ingress -ojsonpath='{.spec.rules[0].host}')/bridge
 ```

 Use this stored information and authenticate the CLI.